jcouv/jcouv.github.io/_drafts/pcell.md

 # Personal cell

 I've been keeping an eye on the pCell technology for a while.
 It's pretty exciting.
 The problem is that normal wireless networks share bandwidth within a cell (area covered by one antenna).
 So the more devices you add and the less bandwidth they each receive.
-Also, different cells interfere with each other which means even less bandwidth.
+The standard solution is to add more antennas and have each antenna be less powerful (cover a smaller area).
+But this is tricky, as different cells interfere with each other where the areas overlap (which means even less bandwidth).

-The solution is to leverage interference and have multiple antennas covering the same area.
-Each antenna sends the same data, but each of their signals is delayed so that together they create a constructive interference right where your device is located.
+Here's my understanding of the pCell solution:
+A server controls a number of antennas and keeps track of the distance (latency) between each device and each antenna.
+When it wants to send a message a specific device, it adds that message to the signal of each antenna with compensating delay.
+The result is that that message will constructively interfere at the location of the target device.
+For outgoing messages from the device, the server applies compensating delay to the signals received by each antenna and adds them up.
+This reconstructs the message sent by that particular device.
+The same process is applied for each tracked device.
+When devices move, their distance (latency) to each antenna changes and the server needs to keep track of that.

 Some people were not sure whether such a design would be compatible with Shannon's channel limit.
 I'm not sure how that concern was resolved, but the demos and released product seem to suggest pCell does not fall in the conditions for Shannon's theorem.

 http://www.rearden.com/artemis/An-Introduction-to-pCell-White-Paper-150224.pdf